TheMdTF/mdtf-public/apis/document-validation/api/readme.md

 `POST /v1/validate`

 Receive base64 encoded PNG or JPEG images of the front and back of a document.
 Validation requires that the document is judged to be authentic.
 See [NIST SP 800-63A](https://pages.nist.gov/800-63-3-Implementation-Resources/63A/ial2remote/) Section A.10.2: Identity Validation for recommended best practices.
+Image orientation is not guaranteed.
+Subsystem must distinguish and process accordingly.
+The expected request duration is less than 30 seconds.

 > Body parameter